hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

   these files inside a software system that understands HTTP and can serve files, e.g. Apache or Nginx.

-> Compare this to how I’m using Docker for this blog.
-Instead of using a global Nginx instance to serve my blog, I create a Docker image with Nginx and my blog’s files.
+> Compare this to how I'm using Docker for this blog.
+Instead of using a global Nginx instance to serve my blog, I create a Docker image with Nginx and my blog's files.
 Which makes the resulting “blog application” an atomic unit that I can build, test, and run anywhere as many times as I want.